 MEET THE WINNERS

-Leaf indicates winners who were honored for projects that benefit the environment.
 Indicates winners who were honored for projects that benefit the environment.

 Adeline Smith

-Growing the STEMLeaf
+Growing the STEM

 Adeline Smith co-founded Growing the STEM, a nonprofit that creates math and science programs for students in 14 underserved Idaho schools.
 In the 2023-2024 school year, her team recruited more than 100 teen volunteers to coach over 900 elementary and middle school students in 45 after-school programs.
 Clubs include Mathletes, STEAM Club, Engineering Club, STEM Book Club, Math is Cool, and Chess Club.
 Her organization has built strong community partnerships and receives program funding from the Idaho Community Foundation, United Way, and the Innovia Foundation, among other groups.
 Each year, her team also organizes a large-scale Trivia Night fundraiser.
 Proceeds support her nonprofit’s annual budget of more than $100,000, most of which is used to compensate school district teachers who oversee the teen coaches.